deliveroo/deliveroo.engineering/_guidelines/active-record.md

 If a scope contains a SQL snippet (ie. if it's not pure Arel), it should be unit tested.

-It's okay to define class methods for often-used chains of scopes, as long as they return a `Relation` or smething scopish:
+It's okay to define class methods for often-used chains of scopes, as long as they return a `Relation` or something scopish:

 ```ruby
 module ClassMethods